oktadev/okta-blog/_source/_posts/2022-06-14-simple-crud-react-and-spring-boot.md

 Also, change `app/src/App.js` to use React Router to navigate between components.

+// nope: export 'Switch' (imported as 'Switch') was not found in 'react-router-dom'

 ```jsx
 import React, { Component } from 'react';
 import './App.css';